 By the time we reach adulthood some of the structural bones in our mouths have stopped growing.
 This means if a patient has a severe crossbite, underbite or overbite, they will most likely need surgery in addition to braces to remedy this problem.
 In addition to possible surgery, the following aspects need to also be taken into consideration:

 - Length of Time – The longer you wait to get braces in your life, the longer it may take to correct your bite and teeth issues.
 Of course, this will vary from case to case, but generally speaking, adults should expect to spend up to two years with their braces on in order to generate optimal results from their treatment plan.
 Young or old, a person should expect to wear their braces anywhere from 18 months to 36 months.

 - Dental Work – Adults will usually have had some type of dental work done at some point.
 This can include anything from a simple crown and fillings to a root canal and even dental surgery and implants.
 Your Idaho Falls orthodontist will take all of these conditions into consideration before prescribing the best orthodontic treatment plan for you.

-- Periodontal Disease – According to this article from Perio.org, almost half of America’s adults have a mild to severe form of Periodontal Disease.
+- Periodontal Disease – Almost half of America’s adults have a mild to severe form of Periodontal Disease.
 This disease wreaks havoc on the mouth and destroys bone and gum tissue.
 Braces can make this problem worse.
 At your consultation with Randall Orthodontics, we will determine whether periodontal disease is present.
 If the disease is present, we can help find a treatment plan that will allow you to wear braces once the disease is under control.

-If you’re an adult who is interested in getting braces in order to relieve jaw pain, reduce tension headaches, or just want to straighten your smile contact us today.
-We will walk you through the process as well as, answer any questions you may have about the treatment plans we offer.
+Contact us today to relieve jaw pain, reduce tension headaches, or just want to straighten your smiley.
+We will walk you through the process.
+We will also answer any questions you may have about the treatment plans we offer.